Coronavirus information and resources

 The Paycheck Protection Program is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.

-For more information on how to apply, view this PDF.
+For more information on how to apply, visit the SBA website.

 For Information on the Tribal priorities included in the Coronavirus Aid, Relief, and Economic Security (CARES) Act and where the funds will be allocated Click Here